Neighbors Helping Our Neighbors | The PV Community Food Bank

-Since 1986, our neighbors at the Paradise Valley Emergency Food Bank (PVEFB) have been working diligently to provide well-balanced meals to the community residing in the PVSchools boundaries whose incomes fall below the poverty level.
+Since 1986, the PV Community Food Bank, formally the Paradise Valley Emergency Food Bank, has been working diligently to provide well-balanced meals to the community residing in the PVSchools boundaries whose incomes fall below the poverty level.

-Throughout the years, PVEFB has expanded programs and services for children who attend PVSchools to include Weekend Food4Kids Backpack Program and the School Nurse Program.
-In turn, students at PV schools have held canned food drives to help support PVEFB’s community efforts.
-Furthermore, each year, PVSchools holds the Empty Bowls in Paradise event in which all proceeds from the event are donated to the PVEFB.
+Throughout the years, the PV Community Food Bank expanded programs and services for children who attend PVSchools to include Weekend Food4Kids Backpack Program and the School Nurse Program.
+In turn, students have held canned food drives to help support the food bank's community efforts.

 Weekend Food4Kids Backpack Program

-In 2008, the PVEFB saw a need in the community to create a Weekend Food4Kids Backpack Program to help feed 100 students who attended Title I schools.
-These students receive breakfast and lunch at school during the week and may not have access to healthy, easy to make meals during the weekend.
+In 2008, the PV Community Food Bank saw a need in the community to create a Weekend Food4Kids Backpack Program to help feed 100 students who attended Title I schools.
+These students receive breakfast and lunch at school during the week and may not have access to healthy, easy-to-make meals during the weekend.

-The food provided in the backpacks is intended to offer breakfast, lunch, and snack items to children for the weekend to replace the food provided by the school during the week.
-To put this into perspective, the budgeted "food only" cost for providing Weekend Food4Kids Backpack Program to one student for 34 weeks of the school year is $153.
+The food provided in the backpacks offers breakfast, lunch, and snack items to children for the weekend to replace the food provided by the school during the week.
+To put this into perspective, the budgeted "food only" cost for the Weekend Food4Kids Backpack Program for one student for 34 weeks of the school year is $174.00

-In the last five years, including the 2019-20 school year, the PVEFB will have assembled more than 107,000 individual weekend food bags for 3,261 students.
-As the number of students who depend on this service grew larger, it became evident that the PVEFB needed to assist staff at the schools by delivering the food bags directly to the schools.
+In the last five years, including the 2020-2021 school year, the PV Community Food Bank assembled more than 108,796 individual weekend food bags for 4,061 students.
+As the number of students who depend on this service grew larger, it became evident that the food bank needed to assist staff at the schools by delivering the food bags directly to the schools.

 Private funding fuels the Weekend Food4Kids Backpack Program.
-Since federal or local government funds or subsidies are not involved, the PVEFB relies on the generosity and support of local foundations and organizations.
-The past year, their supporters included American Family Insurance, APS Corporate Giving, Arizona Cardinals Charities, BHHS Legacy, Bess Spiva Timmons Foundation, Boeing Employees Community Fund, Cox Charities, Fiesta Bowl Foundation, Herbert H. & Barbara C. Dow Foundation, John F. Long Foundation, Kemper & Ethel Marley Foundation, ON Semiconductor Global Corporate Giving, Phoenix Suns Charities, Season for Sharing, Paradise Valley Rotary Club, and Sundt Foundation.
+Since federal or local government funds or subsidies are not involved, the PV Community Food Bank relies on the generosity and support of local foundations and organizations.
+The past year, a few of their supporters included American Family Insurance Dreams Foundation, Arizona Public Services, Arizona Season 4 Sharing, BHHS Legacy Foundation, Bess Spiva Timmons Foundation, Boeing Employees' Community Fund, Herbert H. & Barbara C. Dow Foundation, John F. Long Foundation, Kemper & Ethel Marley Foundation, ON Semiconductor Foundation, Paradise Valley Rotary Foundation, Scottsdale Bible Church, and Sundt Foundation.

 School Nurse Program

-Additionally, PVEFB provides school nurses at 39 PV schools with juice and crackers that can be used when dispensing medicine to students during the school day or when students arrive at school hungry.
+Additionally, the PV Community Food Bank provides school nurses at 39 PV schools with juice and crackers used when dispensing medicine to students during the school day or when students arrive at school hungry.

-"In 2015. the food bank became aware that school nurses were most times purchasing, with their own money, the juice, and crackers that were needed to dispense medicine and to feed a hungry child in the morning.
+"In 2015, the food bank became aware that school nurses were most times purchasing, with their own money, the juice, and crackers that were needed to dispense medicine and to feed a hungry child in the morning.
 In 2016, the food bank began offering juice and crackers to school nurses.
-Today, 39 PV schools have their supply of juice and crackers delivered to them twice a year by volunteers from the food bank.
-We are so appreciative of the general funds donated to support this worthy project," said Kay Norris, PV Emergency Food Bank board member.
+Today, 42 PV schools have their supply of juice and crackers delivered to them twice a year by volunteers from the food bank.
+We are so appreciative of the general funds donated to support this worthy project," said Kay Norris, PV Community Food Bank executive director.

 School Food Drives